 Focuses on care of clients across the lifespan in multiple settings including concepts related to physiological health alterations and reproduction.
 Emphasizes the nursing process in the development of clinical judgement for clients with multiple needs.
-Provides supervised learning experiences in college nursing laboratories, clinical/community settings, and/or simulated environments.
+Provides supervised learning experiences in college nursing laboratories, clincial/community settings, and/or simulated environments.

-Total 9 hours per week.
 Prerequisite: BIO 205, NSG 152, NSG 170.
 Corequisite: NSG 211 and SOC 200.